 - Sewing Machine

-Print out the template to your desired size and cut it out.
+Print out the Gingerbread Man Template (FREE download in The Printables Vault) to your desired size and cut it out.
 Pin the template to the brown felt, cutting two pieces for every gingerbread man you would like to make.

 For the buttons, I went to my Great Grandmother’s trusty Button Tin, full of buttons that have been collected for the past four generations.